Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering

 Most recent research works have focused on reconstructing strand-based hair models from single-view images~\cite{zhou2018hairnet, zhang2019hair, wu2022neuralhdhair, zheng2023hairstep}, multi-view inputs~\cite{kuang2022deepmvshair, wu2024monohair, zhou2024groomcap}, and CT scans~\cite{Shen2023CT2Hair}.
 However, there is a lack of work on converting these reconstructed strands into hair card representations suitable for real-time applications.
 Extracting hair cards from strand-based hair models presents several challenges.
 First, there is a strict budget on both the number of hair cards and on the size of texture, imposed by memory and computational efficiency constraints.
 Therefore, the extraction process must carefully balance visual fidelity with performance.
-Second, the hairstyle is highly irregular and chaotic, showing significant variation in strand length, shape, and structure, making it challenging to generate a simplified representation while preserving visual details.
-Recently, Unreal Engine 5~\cite{unrealengine} introduced a tool for the automatic generation of hair cards from strand-based models~\cite{HairCardGen}.
+Second, the hairstyle is highly irregular and chaotic, exhibiting significant variation in strand length, shape, and structure, making it challenging to generate a simplified representation while preserving visual details.
+Recently, Unreal Engine (UE)~\cite{unrealengine} introduced an automatic hair card generation tool from strand-based models~\cite{HairCardGen}.
 However, the quality of its generated results remains insufficient for production use, often failing to preserve the appearance of the target hair strand model when the given hair card target is limited.